 Operational efficiency in headless eCommerce

 The future metric for headless eCommerce platforms will be operational efficiency, which is a combination of productive developers and autonomous business teams.
 Productive developers are the team members who work in an efficient manner to implement features that benefit customers (autonomous business teams are those without any hand-holding or oversight).
-We want engineers to focus on working together with other engineers and not worry about all of the nitty-gritty tasks like deployments, monitoring performance metrics, etc. Business people should have autonomy as well because they’re ultimately responsible for making decisions that drive revenue based on customer needs.
+We want engineers to focus on working together with other engineers and not worry about all of the nitty-gritty tasks like deployments, monitoring performance metrics, and so on.
+Business people should have autonomy as well because they’re ultimately responsible for making decisions that drive revenue based on customer needs.

 This will shift the demand towards offerings that make this commodity functionality accessible, consumable, and provide value-adds.